FrancisCMS/FrancisCMS/README.md

 Photos are uploaded using [CarrierWave](https://github.com/carrierwaveuploader/carrierwave) and processed with [MiniMagick](https://github.com/minimagick/minimagick) and [ImageMagick](http://www.imagemagick.org/).
 Photos are converted to JPG and resized with the longest side being no greater than 500px, 750px, and 1000px.

+## Syndicating Content

+FrancisCMS supports automated and manual syndication of content to [silos](https://indiewebcamp.com/silo).
+This is known as [POSSEing](https://indiewebcamp.com/POSSE)—Publish (on your) Own Site, Syndicate Elsewhere—in IndieWeb terminology.

+### Flickr

+1. Apply for [a new Flickr API key](https://www.flickr.com/services/apps/create/apply/).
+Keep the supplied `key` and `secret` handy, you'll need them in subsequent steps.
+1. From the root of your Rails application, run `bundle exec rake francis_cms:configure_flickr`.
+1. Follow the prompts to obtain the necessary OAuth keys and secrets from Flickr.
+1. Copy and paste your Flickr syndication configuration into `app/secrets.yml`.

+### Manual Syndication

+For networks that either don't allow for automated syndication (e.g. Instagram) or that aren't currently supported in FrancisCMS, you can manually add syndicated copies to each content type.
+After publishing a piece of content, and when editing that piece of content, you'll see a form for adding links to syndicated copies.

 ## Theming

 FrancisCMS supplies views for CRUD-ing all supported content types.
 The host Rails application is responsible for providing the primary layout (e.g. `app/views/layouts/application.html.erb`) as well as CSS, JavaScript, and other assets.
 It's your choice as to how you create and serve those assets.
 A typical Rails application uses the [Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) which makes avaialble to you pre-processing technologies like [Sass](http://sass-lang.com/).